john-data-chen/turborepo-starter-kit/README.md

 ## To-Do

 - [x] Add CI/CD
+- [ ] Add tests in apps/api to make overall coverage over 80%
 - [ ] Fix the issues of CRUD in project and tasks
-- [ ] Increase test coverage of Apps folder to above 80%
+- [ ] Add tests in apps/wev to make overall coverage over 80%

 ---